prysmaticlabs/documentation/README.md

 2. From within the `website` directory, run the local web server using `yarn start` or `npm start`.
 3. Load the example site at http://localhost:3000 if it did not already open automatically.
 If port 3000 has already been taken, another port will be used.
 Look at the console messages to see which.

     You should see the example site loaded in your web browser.
-There's also a LiveReload server running and any changes made to the docs and files in the `website` directory will cause the page to refresh.
-A randomly generated primary and secondary theme color will be picked for you.
+There's also a LiveReload server running, and any changes made to the docs and files in the `website` directory will cause the page to refresh.

 ## Building Static HTML Pages

-To create a static build of your website, run the following script from the `website` directory:
+To create a static build of the documentation portal, run the following script from the `website` directory:

 ```bash
 yarn run build # or `npm run build`
 ```

-This will generate a `build` directory inside the `website` directory containing the `.html` files from all of your docs and other pages included in `pages`.
+This will generate a `build` subdirectory within the `website` directory, containing the `.html` files from all of the docs and other files included in `pages`.